thewebkid/lit-movable/README.md

 # \<lit-movable>

-A Lit 3 wrapper web component that can enable robustly customizable element move operations and expose rich state data.
+Movable element - simple and robust.
+A Lit 3 wrapper web component that can enable customizable element move operations and expose pointer state data.

 ## Installation